leoskywork/sky-clock/readme.md

 - how to move around?
   - left click on a number in the time string then hold and move your mouse
-  - left click on button 'Mode' then hold and move
 - is it re-sizable?
   - no
 - refresh rate is 30 second
 - how to change clock face?
-  - RIGHT click on the button 'Mode'
+  - click on the button 'Mode'